 The continued development of Africa’s energy sector is a critical factor in contributing to the continent’s growth potential.
 Through Chevron’s major investments in several African countries, we’re building on our existing assets and pursuing new opportunities – as we’ve done in Africa for more than a century.
-Today, we’re the third-largest oil producer in Nigeria and one of its largest investors.
-We rank among Angola’s top petroleum producers.
-And in both countries, we’re investing billions of dollars in major energy projects.
-Other areas on the continent where the company holds interests include Democratic Republic of the Congo, Liberia, Mauritania, Morocco and Republic of the Congo.
+Today, we rank among the top petroleum producers in Nigeria and Angola.
+Other areas on the continent where the company holds interests include Benin, Cameroon, Egypt, Equatorial Guinea, Ghana, the Republic of Congo and Togo.

 investing in Angola

-In Angola, our major operations include two exploration and production concessions – Block 0, off the coast of Cabinda Province, and Block 14, in deep water.
-We’re also developing Mafumeira Sul, an offshore liquids and natural gas project, and the Nemba Enhanced Secondary Recovery Project.
-And we have a 36.4 percent interest in the 5.2 million-metric-ton-per-year Angola liquefied natural gas (LNG) plant in Soyo—the world’s first LNG plant supplied with associated gas, which is natural gas produced as a byproduct of crude oil production.
+In Angola, our major operations include two exploration and production concessions – Block 0, off the coast of Cabinda province, and Block 14, in deep water.
+In Block 0, we are developing Mafumeira Sul, an offshore liquids and natural gas project.
+At Mafumeira Sul, the main production facility of the second development stage was brought on line in 2017.
+Six wells were drilled in 2018 and three more were added in 2019.
+Gas export to Angola LNG (liquefied natural gas) began in 2017.
+We have a 36.4 percent interest in the 5.2 million-metric-ton-per-year Angola LNG plant in Soyo, the world’s first LNG plant supplied with associated gas, which is natural gas produced as a byproduct of crude oil production.